XYZ321COD/MnistPyTorchJS/README.md

-Recognizing handwritten digits in real time in the browser.
+# Recognizing handwritten digits in real time in the browser
-This project was created using PyTorch, Onnxjs, React.
+This project was created using PyTorch, Onnxjs, React.<br/>
 This is small in-between project for object detection in real-time